number42net/restoreblog/2021-02-15 Macintosh LC/index.md

 # Macintosh LC
-Bought as faulty / unknown, found no issues on first power up
+Bought as unknown / untested, found no issues on first power up

 ## Work done so far:
 + Initial inspection